2021 trial set for man accused in Sunchild First Nation murder

-Evan Ernest Foureyes, 30, will also face charges of assault with a weapon and kidnapping with a firearm when he goes to trial on April 19 to May 7, 2021.
+Evan Ernest Foureyes, 30, will also face charges of assault with a weapon and kidnapping with a firearm when he goes to trial April 19 to May 7, 2021.

-While police were searching for suspects, it is alleged that Foureyes carjacked a truck driver at gunpoint and ordered him to go to O’Chiese First Nation, northwest of Rocky Mountain House.
+While police were searching for suspects, it is alleged Foureyes carjacked a truck driver at gunpoint and ordered him to go to O’Chiese First Nation, northwest of Rocky Mountain House.

 Foureyes was later arrested.

-In Red Deer Court of Queen’s Bench on Monday, a bail hearing was set for next Feb.
+In Red Deer Court of Queen’s Bench Monday, a bail hearing was set for next Feb.
 28 for Foureyes, who remain in custody at Edmonton Remand Centre.
 He appeared in court through a closed-circuit video link.

 Charges of accessory after the fact to murder and dangerous driving that had been laid against Jamie Jerome Tyler Whitford in connection with the incident were dropped this past June by the Crown prosecutor.